3246251196/adtools_testing/README.md

 After building the CROSS COMPILER, the script will then run all of the tests in the "tests" folder.
 Visit the log*.txt files to look at the verbose logging for COMPILER/LINK phase and also a generated output of readelf.

+Important:
+This script/repo was written at the time when
+- ADTOOLS last commit: 1501a4a26cf1bcffdd6dd4bcd603167a3e00f51b
+- AFXGROUP CLIB2 commit: ea6adcd010d760b65700036a8b800c38ce8cca1f
+This is important wrt. to the "modifications" made above, since they may become out of date!